 The livestock is a very difficult problem.
 Even compounds which reduce methane emissions will not be enough, which makes us in ultimately need of government policy.
 Government leaders of especially wealthy countries have to think about the future of meat.
 If we want to avoid a climate disaster, we need to enact new policies in order to cut down on meat, because the damage of agriculture is too important to ignore.

-Ideally, people make choices that are best for themselves and the planet.
-However, for numerous reasons reality shows us different.
-People in wealthy countries still primarily choose based on price, taste, convenience, and social norms.
+Ideally, people make choices that are best for themselves and the environment.
+However, people in wealthy countries still primarily choose meat based on price, taste, convenience, and social norms.
 According to different studies, cutting down on meat has more impact than the switch to an electric car.
 Different governmental actions may apply, while the meat tax could be one of them.

 But other measures are needed too.
 Examples would be looking at menus in workplaces and schools, as well as raising public awareness.
 If we look at the significant cultural shift on smoking over the last decade or so, communication of the science was central to those changes.
 However, I don’t think the poorest countries should be taxed extra for meat or transition to lab-grown meat.
 That’s just not realistic.
 But wealthy countries need to take powerful steps in order to control their meat consumption.

 I have to admit that it might be far from desirable that we’ve reached a point where lawmakers might force people to change their behavior by implementing a tax meat.
 However, the damage of the meat consumption is too urgent to ignore.
 Let me know your thoughts and ideas on what we can do to help keep the planet livable for generations to come.

 Other writings about the future of meat or the environment: